 Lyme Disease Foundation

 Nonprofit medical healthcare agency dedicated to finding solutions to tick-borne disorders.
+Apparently they've disbanded.

 P.O.
 Box 332